Azure ATP Architecture

 Azure ATP sensor reads events locally, without the need to purchase and maintain additional hardware or configurations.
 The Azure ATP sensor also supports Event Tracing for Windows (ETW) which provides the log information for multiple detections.
 ETW-based detections include Suspected DCShadow attacks attempted using domain controller replication requests and domain controller promotion.

-The domain synchronizer candidate is responsible for synchronizing all entities from a specific Active Directory domain proactively (similar to the mechanism used by the domain controllers themselves for replication).
-One sensor is chosen randomly, from the list of candidates, to serve as the domain synchronizer.
+The domain synchronizer process is responsible for synchronizing all entities from a specific Active Directory domain proactively (similar to the mechanism used by the domain controllers themselves for replication).
+One sensor is automatically chosen at random from all of your eligible sensors to serve as the domain synchronizer.

 The Azure ATP sensor includes a monitoring component that evaluates the available compute and memory capacity on the domain controller on which it's running.
 The monitoring process runs every 10 seconds and dynamically updates the CPU and memory utilization quota on the Azure ATP sensor process.
 The monitoring process makes sure the domain controller always has at least 15% of free compute and memory resources available.